 A corneal abrasion occurs when the top layer of the front of your eye, known as the cornea, is scratched or cut open.

 It most commonly occurs upon impact, contact lens overwear or after exposure to dangerous chemicals and is often extremely painful.
-However, many times a it simply feels like you have something in your eye.
+However, many times it simply feels like you have something in your eye.

 Unfortunately, this pain occurs when the hypersensitive nerves of your cornea are exposed and can linger until your eye is fully healed!